massalabs/massa-docs/general-doc/decentralized-web/thyra.rst

 Once the app is installed, users are be able to activate specific functionalities in a plug-and-play mode through plugins.
 For instance, the plugin :ref: `Node-manager <testnet-install>` allows you to run a distant node in a couple of clicks.
 These functionalities are, technically speaking, plugins that can be developed by anyone.
-All details about how you can contribute will be added very soon.
+Technical details on how to develop plugins will be added very soon.

 The installation
 ----------------